 While you could try to get that exposure by picking individual dividend stocks, you could also diversify your risk across hundreds of payers via a dividend ETF like the Schwab U.S. Dividend Equity ETF (SCHD).

-This Schwab index ETF holds just over 100 dividend stocks selected for their high yields, track records of consistent dividend payments, and relative strength of their financial fundamentals.
-Specifically, SCHD requires holdings to have paid dividends for at least 10 consecutive years, and it measures them based on yield, five-year dividend growth rate, return on equity (RoE), and free cash flow (FCF)/total debt.
+This Schwab index ETF holds around 100 dividend stocks selected for their high yields, track records of consistent dividend payments, and relative strength of their financial fundamentals.
+Specifically, SCHD requires its components to have paid dividends for at least 10 consecutive years, and it measures them based on yield, five-year dividend growth rate, return on equity (RoE), and free cash flow (FCF)/total debt.

 This all makes SCHD one of the best Schwab ETFs to buy if you want much higher-than-average yield while still paying a low fee.